 In general, only major companies have graduate schemes.
-The earliest deadlines are before Christmas, but many recruit on a rolling basis.
+The earliest deadlines are in Michaelmas Term, but many recruit on a rolling basis.
 Gaining employment with well-known firms can be highly competitive (particularly in the pharmaceutical sector) and relevant industry experience is always useful.